 Boxers may not box with open cuts.
 Cuts must be closed by subcuticular sutures, glue, strips or a combination of these.
 Sutures may be subcuticular (or buried) however simple interrupted, simple running, simple locked or various types of mattress sutures are not allowed.
 A facial cut can be covered using strips or a liquid or spray plaster.
-A bruise or an abrasion can be covered with a cut preventative substance such as Vaseline or Cavilon (Note: Cavilon should not be used in a deep wound).
+A bruise or an abrasion can be covered with a cut preventative substance such as non-petroleum skin-protective jelly.